azat-io/azat-io-old/content/en/fluid-interfaces.md

 }
 ```

-That's all.
-Now we can use the `responsive()` function in our styles, to which it is enough to pass two arguments: the minimum and maximum font sizes, and the PostCSS plugin will already calculate the preferred value:
+Now we can use the `responsive()` function in our styles by passing the minimum and maximum font sizes to it.
+The value will be calculated by the PostCSS plugin.

 ```postcss
 /* Input */